-The following terms are used throughout the product literature to indicate various levels of potential harm when operating this product:
+The following terms are used throughout the product literature to indicate various levels of potential harm when operating this product.

-NOTICE: Procedures, which if not be properly followed, will create a possibility of physical property damage AND or possibility of injury.
+CAUTION: Procedures, which if not be properly followed, is able to create a possibility of physical property damage AND or possibility of injury.

-WARNING: Read the ENTIRE instruction manual to become familiar with the features of the product before operating.
+Read the ENTIRE instruction manual to become familiar with the features of the product before operating.
 Fail to operate the product correctly can result in damage to the product, personal property and cause serious injury.

-This is a sophisticated hobby product.
+This is a sophisticated hobby product and NOT a toy.
 It must be operated with caution and common sense and requires some basic mechanical ability.
-Fail to operate this product in a safe and responsible manner could result in injury or damage to the product or other property.
+Fail to operate this Product in a safe and responsible manner could result in injury or damage to the product or other property.
 This product is not intended for use by children without direct adult supervision.
-Do not use with incompatible components or alter this product in any way outside of the instructions provided by VolantexRC Co.,Ltd..
+Do not attempt to disassemble, use with incompatible components or augment product in any way without the approval of VolantexRC Co., Ltd..

 This manual contains instructions for safety, operation and maintenance.
 It is essential to read and follow all the instructions and warnings in the manual, prior to assembly, setup or use, in order to operate correctly and avoid damage or serious injury.